Entanglement scaling for $\lambda\phi_2^4$: Introduction

 \section{Introduction}

 Scaling is one of the most profound concepts in modern day physics, as it plays a crucial role in the understanding and simulation of many-body systems that exhibit critical infrared (IR) behavior\cite{Fisher1972, Brezin1982, cardy1988}.
-Furthermore, for quantum field theories (QFTs) defined on the lattice, the continuum limit emerges precisely in the scaling behavior towards the ultraviolet (UV) critical point\cite{Luscher1991,Jansen1995,Wilson1973,Kogut1979}.
+Furthermore, for quantum field theories (QFTs) defined through lattice regularization, the continuum limit emerges precisely in the scaling behavior towards the ultraviolet (UV) critical point\cite{Luscher1991,Jansen1995,Wilson1973,Kogut1979}.
 In this context, QFTs with a second order phase transition --of which $D=2$ $\lambda \phi^4$ is the archetypal example-- hold a particular place.
-They are subject to both types of scaling, with the UV scaling defining the QFT, and the IR scaling towards the QFT phase transition arising from the conformal field theory (CFT) underlying the IR.
+They are subject to both types of scaling, with the UV scaling defining the continuum limit, and the IR scaling near the QFT phase transition, each characterized by their own distinct CFT.